 Final food for thought

-If you want to know how to set up Google standard or dynamic search ads, contact the Andava team.
+If you want to learn more about Google standard and dynamic search ads best practices and know how to set up an ad, contact the Andava team.
 We will understand which option will best suit your business needs and work on your upcoming revenue-generating Google search campaigns.

 P.S.
 Remember that the final conversion happens on your website and not on Google search results.
 So to really have a successful search ad campaign, you should take care not only after your ad campaign optimization but your website conversion optimization as well.